NetApp-Learning-Services/gateway/README.md

 # Project Gateway
-A simple Kubernetes operator that creates, configures, and deletes NetApp ONTAP Storage Virtual Machine (SVM), also know as virtual server (vServer), resources.
+A simple Kubernetes operator that creates, configures, and deletes NetApp ONTAP Storage Virtual Machine (SVM), also known as virtual server (vServer), resources.

 ## Description
 This operator uses Red Hat's [Operator-SDK](https://sdk.operatorframework.io) to scaffold a controller that manages an Storage Virtual Machines (SVMs) resources in an NetApp ONTAP cluster.